Workers Compensation is Assurance for Employer & Employee Alike

 When Should I carry Workers Compensation Insurance?

-Employers conducting work in the State of Florida are required to provide workers’ compensation insurance for their employees.
-Specific employer coverage requirements are based on the type of industry, number of employees and entity organization.
+Employers conducting work in the State of Florida must provide workers’ compensation insurance for their employees.
+Specific employer coverage requirements are based on the type of industry, number of employees, and entity organization.
 Therefore, having a premier workers compensation policy from the inception of your business is recommended by WhitCo Insurance.

 For more information regarding Workers Compensation in Florida, or to file your Workers Compensation claim, you can visit: http://www.myfloridacfo.com/division/wc/